Do you need my official transcripts for me to be accepted?

 Does my course from Wright State transfer to another school?

-Each institution has its own transfer policy, so contact the school that you are transferring to for more information.
-Wright State University is regionally accredited by the Higher Learning Commission (also known as North Central Association of Colleges and Schools).
+Each institution has its own transfer policy, so contact the school you are transferring to for more information.
+Wright State is regionally accredited by the Higher Learning Commission (also known as North Central Association of Colleges and Schools).